-Without adequate supporting documentation, such as invoices and training certificates, this department is unable to determine if the relief association funds were expended for purposes authorized by Act 84.
+Without adequate supporting documentation, such as invoices, training certificates, and meeting minutes, this department is unable to determine if the relief association funds were expended for purposes authorized by Act 84.
 Furthermore, good business practices would require that supporting documentation be maintained to verify the propriety of all financial transactions.